zebware/orchesto-csi/README.md

 Visit your [orchesto gateway](http://localhost:9090/) through the browser.
 Rember to store your Access Key and Secret Access Key.
 Click continue without Vault.

-Configure Orchesto through the ui
+Configure Orchesto through the web-ui

 1. Add backend